DanielleSucher/Nantucket/README.md

 To add the CMU-based suffix dictionary, just stick 'cmusuffdict' into a new directory 'cmusuffdict' in your nltk_data/corpora/ directory.

-Once you have all that... well, I'll tell you what to do once there's something to do.
-For the moment, it's just set to search through Swann's Way, which contains at least the two delightful accidental limericks quoted above.
-This is in-progress for now, sorry!
+Once you have all that, you can search for accidental limericks in any text on the command line with: python nantucket.py --text *filename* (ie ulysses.txt)